Forgetters

 Their first recording, a self-titled double 7" featuring the songs "Vampire Lessons", "Too Small to Fail", "Not Funny", and "The Night Accelerates", was released on the band's own label, Too Small to Fail Records, on September 21, 2010.
 "Too Small to Fail" was a reference to the band's tour in late 2009 and early 2010 through the northeast and southeast United States.
 The EP was released to positive reviews; Willamette Week called it "a gorgeously drunken stumble through the East Bay's fog and smog".

-In early 2011, forgetters mounted a tour of the West Coast, and in April and May 2011, the band embarked on a European tour.
+In early 2011, forgetters mounted a tour of the West Coast with Street Eaters, and in April and May 2011, the band embarked on a European tour.
 Paquita left the band after the European tour.
 There were rumors that the band had broken up, but in early 2012, a photograph emerged that indicated forgetters was still recording as a duo.
 On November 13, 2012, the band released its debut album, produced by J. Robbins who also played the bass guitar on the record.

 Following the release of their full length, the band quietly ceased operations and eventually disbanded in 2013.
 In 2017, Schwarzenbach reunited with Jawbreaker.